William E. R. Covell: World War II

 Covell received temporary promotions to colonel in February 1942, brigadier general in June 1943 and major general in November 1943.
 He served as Director of Fuels and Lubricants in the Office of Quartermaster General from 1943 to 1944.
 Covell commanded Services of Supply, China Burma India Theater from 1944 to 1945.
 He was awarded two Distinguished Service Medals for his World War II service.

-Later life, death, and legacy

 Covell was released from active duty on 31 January 1946.
 He was advanced to major general on the retired list in August 1948.

+Later life

 After the war, Covell joined the engineering and design firm Parsons, Brinckerhoff, Hogan and Macdonald.
 He became fluent in Spanish while representing the firm in South America.

+Personal life

+He wed Vera Henshaw on 16 July 1917.

+His older brother Leon C. Covell served as the second vice commandant of the United States Coast Guard; retiring as a vice admiral after World War II.

+Death

 Covell died at Fort Ord, California on 16 August 1975.

 His papers are held by the Hoover Institution Library, Stanford University.

-Personal

-His older brother Leon C. Covell served as the 2nd vice commandant of the U.S. Coast Guard, retiring as a vice admiral after World War II.